caadams4/pilgrimage-writeup/Pilgrimage.md

 Add the machine IP address to your /etc/hosts and set domain name to `pilgrimage.htb`

-Lets start our assessment with an NMAP scan of the target.
+Let's start our assessment with an NMAP scan of the target.

 ```
 sudo nmap pilgrimage.htb -O -sCV -A > nmap.txt